 In districts with an odd number of delegates, the first delegate selected for the winning presidential preference must be of the same gender as the advantaged gender in that district.
 Following that determination, the allocation would continue alternating by gender for the winning presidential preference and any subsequent preferences.
 In districts with an even number of delegates, the highest-vote getting delegate candidate for the district's winning presidential preference will be the first delegate assigned.
-Following that determination, the state will then designate the remaining positions for that presidential preference and any subsequent preferences alternating by gender, as mathematically practicable.
+Following that determination, the state will then designate the remaining positions for that presidential preference and any subsequent preference and any subsequent preference salternating by gender, as mathematically practicable.